LionelDraghi/ArchiCheck/docs/languages_concepts.md

  anyway, as it would be costly in time processing, and raise far more complex the lexer, I don't intend to change this code for now.

+## 5. Limitations Overview

+### C

+- `import` directive

+  There is no consensus on the non standard `#import` directive, that seems [inherited from Objective-C](https://stackoverflow.com/questions/39280248/what-is-the-difference-between-import-and-include-in-c).
+  This directive is **not** supported in Archicheck.

+### Java

+- detection of visibility through Java fully qualified name ("import" is not mandatory in Java to use classes) is **NOT** done at this stage.